 You really do need help because you are asking a lot and have a limited budget.
 As far as selecting the right carpet, there are a few good carpet choices that are within your price range that I discuss in detail in my Carpet Buying Guide.
 You must buy a durable carpet if you want it to last and you must follow my care and maintenance advice to the letter, but that's only the first step in a mandatory four part plan to be sure you get the whole job done right, including carpet selection, correct padding, professional installation and a good price.

-High Traffic Patterns
+Heavy Traffic Patterns

 I’m so glad I ran across your website!
 We're getting ready to invest in